Doubling Argument of the Hessian Estimate for the Special Lagrangian Equation on General Phases with Constraints

 The doubling method provides an alternative approach to establishing Hessian estimates without using the Michael-Simon mean value inequality and can also be used to derive interior regularity results.
 The first step is to prove an Alexandrov-type theorem.
 Next, the uniform norm of the solution is flattened so that Savin's small perturbation theorem (\cite{Savin2007}, Theorem 1.3) can be applied to obtain Hessian estimates in a small ball.
 Finally, by employing the Jacobi inequality, one can derive the doubling inequality, which allows the Hessian estimate in a larger ball to be controlled by the estimate in the smaller ball.

 Several works have constructed doubling inequalities to establish Hessian estimates and interior regularity results.
 Qiu \cite{Qiu2024} derived the Hessian estimate of the sigma-2 equation in dimension $3$.
 Shankar-Yuan \cite{10.4007/annals.2025.201.2.4} established the Hessian estimate for the sigma-2 equation when $n=4$.
 Shankar-Yuan \cite{ShankarYuan2024} proved the interior regularity of strictly convex solutions of the Monge-Amp$\grave{e}$re equation.
-Shankar \cite{Shankar2024HessianEF} further developed a doubling argument to establish Hessian estimates for the special Lagrangian equation in several settings, without using the Michael-Simon mean value inequality.
-In particular, the argument applies to solutions with the critical and supercritical phases, and to convex solutions.
-It also applies to semi-convex solutions satisfying the Jacobi inequality.
-In this article, we adapt a doubling method to handle the general constraints introduced by Zhou~\cite{Zhou2021}.
+As discussed above, Shankar~\cite{Shankar2024HessianEF} extended this doubling framework to the special Lagrangian equation in several settings.
+In this article, we further adapt the doubling method to handle the general constraints introduced by Zhou~\cite{Zhou2021}.

 In related work, Trudinger \cite{Trudinger1980} established a doubling inequality in the context of the Harnack inequality for weak solutions $u \in W^{2,n}$ of general second order elliptic quasilinear equations.
 Caffarelli-Wang \cite{CaffarelliWang1993} made use of a Harnack inequality approach to give an alternative proof of the $C^{1,\alpha}$ regularity of Lipschitz solutions to